 Eligibility

-To be eligible under these methods you must:
+To be eligible under these methods you must take the following steps:

-land in your project must be in the high or low rainfall zone in northern Australia and contain appropriate savanna vegetation types
+- Identify eligible project areas – land must be in the high or low rainfall zone in northern Australia and contain appropriate savanna vegetation types.

-- establish legal right to run your project and claim ACCUs – you can establish this by holding relevant land titles, partnering with First Nations landholders or having a signed agreement with other landholders to run a project on their land
+- Establish legal right to run your project and claim ACCUs – this involves holding relevant land titles, partnering with First Nations landholders or having a signed agreement with other landholders to run a project on their land.

-For projects under the sequestration and emissions avoidance method, you must also include an explanation of your intended steps to ensure carbon remains stored in the project area permanently.
+For projects under the sequestration and emissions avoidance method, you must explain your intended steps to ensure carbon remains stored in the project area according to permanence obligations.

-You must also meet general eligibility requirements for the Australian Carbon Credit Unit (ACCU) Scheme.
+You must also meet general eligibility requirements for the ACCU Scheme.

 Exclusions